 Sustainability – We will develop our capacity to enable growth and lasting change.

 We have a strong emphasis on looking at what resources we have locally, and how we can create interdependence.
 This is the essence of sustainable community.
 Communities are strengthened when we recognise that collectively we have the people, resources and answers.
 We like collaborating and using partnerships to complement each other’s strengths.
 We enjoy helping people discover and increase their own strengths and capacity.

 Our focus is within the Malvern District and our ‘two rivers’ are the Waimakariri and Rakaia.

-Our five streams sit alongside each other giving a broad focus to respond to needs and opportunities within our community.
+Our streams sit alongside each other giving a broad focus to respond to needs and opportunities within our community.
 They also weave across each other like our braided rivers, where there is common interest and action.
-An example of this includes people from our Nourish Group getting together to process the surplus harvest and donations to the Hub for distribution through the Food Bank.
-Here our Food Resilience stream joins our Community Support stream for a particular action.
-We believe this is a real strength of the Two Rivers Community Trust, as we have strong relational connections and a shared vision, while understanding our strengths and interests may differ.
+An example of this includes people from our Nourish Group getting together to process the surplus harvest and donations to the community garden for the community pantry.

 We are funded by donations, grants and contracts through a range of community organizations, charitable trusts, local businesses and individuals and partnerships with Selwyn District Council and Government Agencies.
 We welcome any donations Kiwibank 38-9015-0256691-00.
 As we are a registered charity, donations are tax-deductible.